cferdinandi/adventure/content/gm.md

 - Present riches… at a price
 - Present a challenge

-### Ask Questions

-You can make your life a lot easier as a GM, and get your players far more engaged in the game, by asking them questions about the world.

-At the start of a game, you can ask them why they're there, and what they've heard about the problem or situation.
-You can work these hooks into the story and use them to fill in missing details.

-Later in the game, rather than just telling players about a location, you can ask them what _they_ see.

-{{<callout title="Examples">}}

-<p class="margin-bottom-small"><strong>At the start of a game:</strong></p>

-- Why are you interested in the black pearl?
-- What have you heard about the wizard who used to live here?
-- Do you know of anyone else who might be interested in it?
-- What creatures and traps do you think await within?

-<p class="margin-bottom-small"><strong>During a game:</strong></p>

-The tunnel you're in suddenly forks into three small tunnels.
-Looking around and glancing down each one, what do you see?

-{{</callout>}}

 ### Leave maps incomplete

 If you find maps helpful for visualizing spaces and helping players work through an adventure or battle, by all means use them.